 Real mentoring to help with the real world problems

-If you want hand holding or expect to become proficient by next week then don’t subscribe to our stage 2 and 3 coursework.
+If you want hand holding or expect to become proficient by next week then don’t subscribe to coursework.
 That is not how we train here.
 If you want a long term system that is designed to actually create or improve your skills then this is the place for you.